Cookies

 Whether you are the person with the illness or you are supporting that person, counselling is a chance to share and explore feelings or experiences with a trained therapist, who will listen without judgement.

 It is an opportunity to help you find ways of coping with change and face the challenging effects of loss.
+We provide integrative counselling; this draws on techniques from different types of therapy in a way that is tailored specifically for you.

-Time to Be is a an alternative to more traditional counselling and can offer support to those who feel counselling may not be quite appropriate for themselves.
+Time-to-Be is a an alternative to more traditional counselling and can offer support to those who feel counselling may not be quite appropriate for themselves.
 Time to Be is a model of care which involves you in finding your own ways to cope with, and talk about, loss and bereavement.
 It includes learning about relaxation and breathing techniques and about creating space for yourself.

 Support for Families We can provide support and information for parents, grandparents and carers on how to talk to children, in relation to patients receiving Hospice care.